URiem/heritage-housing-PP5/README.md

 - The photos used on the home and sign-up page are from This Open Source site
 - The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)

-* In case you would like to thank the people that provided support through this project.
+- In case you would like to thank the people that provided support through this project.

+1. In the terminal type <code>jupyter notebook --NotebookApp.token='' --NotebookApp.password=''</code> to start the jupyter server.